 - Look for suspicious activity such as new accounts you did not open or purchases you didn't make.

-This will allow you to send a copy of the report to creditors that require evidence that you allege a crime has occurred.
+This will allow you to send a copy of the Identity Theft Report to creditors that require evidence that you allege a crime has occurred.
+You will also be able to place an extended fraud alert or a credit freeze on your credit line.
+Learn more at FTC Extended Fraud Alerts and Credit Freezes.